It’s no secret that social media can be an extremely effective marketing tool for businesses, and fitness centers are no exception.

 Let’s get started!

-If you’re uncertain about whether social media is a marketing channel that’s worth investing in for fitness centers, it might help you to know that it can help with:
+If you’re uncertain about social media marketing for fitness and wondering whether it is a marketing channel that’s worth investing in for fitness centers, it might help you to know that this kind of content can help with:

 - Brand awareness